alexissantella/FreshBook/README.md

 # FreshBook
 A book recommendation application that includes a drink suggestion.
 Users can look up a book they enjoy and find similar books.
-If the user chooses they can get a drink s
+If the user chooses they can get a drink.

 ## Motivation
 I wanted a book recommendation app that made reading more enjoyable.
 Most people I know struggle to make reading a hobby.
 The hope is that the user finds a book they want and uses the drink suggestion to make reading more eventful.